 And if you are looking to reserve a room at Disney’s Coronado Springs, make sure to check with Resorts Gal’s preferred travel planner, Firefly Travels.
 You can fill out a travel quote form here on their site and someone will contact you shortly.

-Leave a comment below and let me know your thoughts on Coronado Springs?
-Have you stayed here yet or what would you like to know more about?
+Leave a comment below and let me know your thoughts on our review of Coronado Springs?
+Have you stayed here yet?
+Are you planning to in the near future?